-More Painting Ideas - How To Repaint Gym Machines
+More Painting Ideas - How To Repaint Common Gym Equipment

 Painting a garage gym can be tricky.
 Garages are often thought of as dreary spaces that are only useful for storing vehicles and yard equipment, so transforming yours into an inviting workout room can be a challenge.

 You might automatically assume that bright colors like yellows, oranges, and reds would be ideal, but it's just the opposite.

 According to Bob Vila on the best paint for garage walls, “it’s usually recommended to select a neutral color for a garage, such as beige, tan, or gray.
 These shades are easier to clean than white but still bright enough that they won’t make the garage feel dark or cave-like.”